sensel/morph-docs/docs/morph.md

 ![Turn off X and Y controls for MIDI learn](img/overlay_thunder_learn.jpg)

 It is admittedly cumbersome, but worth it.
 We hope software will soon adapt their ease of use for such innovative controls!

+We have a step-by-step video of how to map XYZ controls on our [YouTube Channel](https://youtu.be/rdiuptlrGNg).

 #### Buchla Thunder Presets
 Use the [SenselApp](app/) to edit the presets for the Thunder Overlay.
 Select a preset to edit from the top Preset Selectors.
 Then, edit the controls on the Thunder by clicking on them, and changing values in the Inspector.